This blog may contain affiliate links. Read our disclosure policy for more info.

 Although you can zipline in most towns, not all are created equal.
 To help you choose, I’ll list the best places to zipline in Costa Rica in order of my preference:

-Monteverde: Monteverde comes in at number one simply because the cloud forests and mountains here make the ziplining that much better.
+Monteverde: Ziplining in Monteverde comes in at number one for us simply because the cloud forests and mountains here make the courses that much better.
 On top of that, if you book this ziplining tour, you’ll get to enjoy Costa Rica’s longest zipline at 5,220 feet or almost 1 mile (1.59 kilometers!)
 This is easily one of the best things to do in Monteverde!

-La Fortuna: Next has to be La fortuna!
-Like Monteverde, the central valley area provides the best place to go ziplining.
-In fact, this specific ziplining tour has you soaring right over the top of La Fortuna Waterfall!
+La Fortuna: Next has to be La Fortuna!
+Like Monteverde, ziplining in La Fortuna has you gliding over the central valley area.
+In fact, this specific ziplining tour has 12 different cables to experience and one of which will have you soaring right over the top of La Fortuna Waterfall!

 Manuel Antonio: If you’re traveling as a couple or just want to experience ziplining with friends, then go ziplining in Manuel Antonio.
 In the foothills of Manuel Antonio is Central America’s longest dual zipline at 4,300 feet or 0.8 miles (1.3 kilometers.)
 It has 14 tree platforms, three natural walks, six hanging bridges, and more!

 Jaco: The last place I really loved ziplining was in Jaco.
 Although the ziplines in Jaco are not as long as the ones mentioned above, the views of the ocean and available tours make it a great option.
 But, instead of just going ziplining, combine a few activities and join this ATV, zipline, and waterfall tour – it’s great value and so much fun!

 20. Go whitewater rafting